fidelis-eng/simple-movie-app/README.md

 # Simple Movie App

+Implement a simple Web based Movie App with the requirements below:
+1. Example is given in movies.json.
+Design and implement a Django app for this data using Django models and sqlitedb.
+Demonstrate your understanding with Django queryset.
+2. Develop Movie Listing Page
+3. Develop Movie Detail Page
+4. Develop Javascript search bar which filters movies listed on the Movie Listing Page based on their names

 ## Installation

 Before proceeding, make sure you have `pipenv` installed.
 If not, you can install it via pip: